winneylee/california-wildfires/README.md

 The provisional machine learning model (*as shown in* fire_analysis.ipynb) that we created is a draft for the final machine learning model.
 This provisional model (1) takes in data from the provisional database, which includes data from the Kaggle Wildfires (2013-2020) dataset shown above and (2) outputs county labels for the wildfire input data sourced from our datasets.
 The trained model came out at 98.31% accuracy.

 - Description of preliminary data preprocessing
+The feature data was scaled using the keras MinMaxScaler.
+The counties, which are our labels, were converted using pd.get_dummies.
+The climate data was also scaled using the MinMaxScaler.
+The county names were edited to match the names in the fire dataset.
-- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process We chose the features that we considered most pertinent to make wildfire predictions.
+We extracted the fire start location, date, and acres burned.
+Then, we found temperature and precipitation statistics for each county.
+We decided that these features would help our model predict where and when the next wildfire will be.
-- Description of how data was split into training and testing sets
+- Description of how data was split into training and testing sets 80% of the data was set aside for training the model, while 20% was used for testing the model.
+The data was split with train_test_split.
-- Explanation of model choice, including limitations and benefits
+- Explanation of model choice, including limitations and benefits We chose a dense neural network as our machine learning model due to the number of features we are considering.
+The model is able to process these features and have a muli-categorical output, which are our encoded county labels.

 ![Provisional Model](./Resources/model.jpg)